mantidproject/mantid/Code/Mantid/docs/source/algorithms/CalMuonDetectorPhases-v1.rst

 *PhaseTable* to :ref:`PhaseQuad <algm-PhaseQuad>`.
-In addition, the fitting results are returned in a workspace group, where each of the items stores the original data (after removing the exponential decay), the data simulated with the fitting function and the difference between data and fit as spectrum 0, 1 and 2 respectively.
+In addition, the fitting results are returned in a workspace group, where each of the items stores the original data (after removing the exponential decay), the data simulated with the fitting function and the difference between data and fit as spectra 0, 1 and 2 respectively.

 There are three optional input properties: *FirstGoodData* and *LastGoodData* define the fitting range.
 When left blank, *FirstGoodData* is set to the value stored in the input workspace and *LastGoodData*